erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Delete watches/blog post/comments (Only admin/Store owner)</summary>
 <br>
-Only admin/Store owner of AndWatch's can delete watches, blog posts and comments.
+Only the admin/Store owner of AndWatch's can delete watches, blog posts, and comments.
 Important to remember here is that when deleting, the action can not be undone!
-The buttons for this looks like the images below.
+The buttons for this look like the images below.
 The delete button for watches is the same as used in Code Institute - Boutique Ado Walkthrough Project, the styling for the other two blog posts/comments are fairly the same in the looks.
 <br>

 ![Screenshot of delete watches](/readme_images/delete-product.png)